tqtezos/stablecoin/docs/specification.md

 - Can pause transferring, burning and minting operations.
-  During the pause, these operations cannot be performed and remain unaffected
+  During the pause, these operations cannot be performed and remain unaffected.

 **blacklister (TBD)**

-- Can blacklist a particular address preventing it from transferring, minting,burning and receiving tokens by removing them from whitelist
+- Can blacklist a particular address preventing it from transferring, minting,burning and receiving tokens by removing them from whitelist.

 **Token Functions**
 ===================